 Check out these breathtaking photos of the Fagradalsfjall volcanic eruption in Geldingadalur, Iceland!

-Many have flocked to the spectacular eruption site with their drones and cameras, hoping to capture the perfect image of this magnificent and rare phenomenon.
+Many flocked to the spectacular eruption site with their drones and cameras, hoping to capture the perfect image of this magnificent and rare phenomenon.
 Thankfully, however, we have award-winning photographer Iurie Belurgurschi on hand to do the job for us!
 Here, we have compiled ten of his most insane photos of the Fagradalsfjall volcanic eruption at Gelingadalur.

 What better way to start than with an aerial portrait of Fagradalsfjall in all its glory.
 Peaks spitting fire, craters unfurling smoke, molten rivers, and a glowing plane of brand new earth reveal the beauty and power of Iceland’s volcanic forces.

 In this photograph, you can see there are no buildings, roads, or other signs of infrastructure in Geldingadalur.
-Not only does this explain why this eruption has raised little concern in terms of the damage it can do, but it also adds to the primordial ambience of the scene.
+Not only does this explain why this eruption raised little concern in terms of the damage it could do, but it also adds to the primordial ambience of the scene.
 It is no wonder why so many have made comparisons to the fiery lands of Middle Earth’s Mordor.

 In this photograph of the Geldingadalur eruption, you can marvel at the spectacular contrast between the ominous lava and the rolling greenery behind.
 Iceland is famous for the unusual moss that can grow on the barren, burnt landscapes of volcanic regions such as the Reykjanes Peninsula, and soon, it will take root in this new land.

 As Fagradalsfjall began its eruption in winter, the dark evenings allowed for some incredible night photography.
-The vividness of the orange lava and the brightness of fires truly come out against the black landscapes, as can be seen in this image, where the terrifying eye of a flaming beast seems to be emerging from the crater.
+The vividness of the orange lava and the brightness of fires come out best against the black landscapes, as can be seen in this image, where the terrifying eye of a flaming beast seems to be emerging from the crater.

 See also: Lava Cave Tours